-The interview process is a critical step to hiring the most qualified caregivers into your home health agency.
-It’s important to develop a clear, consistent set of questions that you can use to objectively assess each candidate.
-Here are 10 interview questions you should ask certified nursing assistant (CNA) candidates to ensure you’re making the right hire:
+The job interview process is a critical step to hiring the most qualified caregivers into your home health agency.
+While it’s difficult to get a full scope of someone’s capabilities and personality in a short interview, developing a clear, consistent set of questions can help you objectively assess each candidate.
+There are questions to avoid asking for legal reasons, but there are some that can tell you a great deal about your candidate and their fit within your company.
+Here are 15 interview questions your hiring manager should ask certified nursing assistant (CNA) candidates to ensure you’re making the right hire.

 Being a caregiver is a notoriously high-stress job.
 It challenges people’s emotions, as well as their physical stamina.
-You’ll want to know what they see as the reward to putting in the hard work – and whether you’re in a position to meet their expectations when it comes to career development opportunities, compensation, healthcare and other benefits.
+You’ll want to know what they see as the reward for putting in the hard work and that they’re willing to deliver the quality of care that your agency is known for.
+Additionally, you’ll see whether you’re in a position to meet their expectations when it comes to career development opportunities, compensation, healthcare and other benefits.

 Asking this will help you get a sense of the candidate’s ability to grow professionally.
 You can quickly figure out if he or she is a problem-solver, or gets hung up on past problems.

 Beyond interest in the industry, this question will help you understand what motivates a CNA to come to work every day.
 Use this information to determine which patients they’d match up with best and the type of work they’re best suited to perform.
-Ultimately, this information can help you guide career development within your agency.
+Ultimately, their answer can help you guide career development within your agency.

 Look for candidates to provide concrete examples of position-specific weaknesses.
 Are they poor with time management?
 Do they struggle with following verbal directions?
 Whatever the issue may be, listen for ways candidates address a weakness to turn it into a strength.

 What would your former coworkers or clients say about you if we asked them?